History of the Labour Party (Ireland): The Anglo-Irish Treaty & main opposition party, 1922–1927

 As well as being a triumph for the Labour Party, the election confirmed the popular acceptance of the Treaty.
 The Civil War broke out shortly later, between the IRA and the new National Army, and ravaged the country in the following months.
 The new Dáil did not meet until September preventing Labour from having any influence over events.
 Public opinion and voting habits crystallised in a deeply polarised fashion in this period between the two sides of the national movement, and led to the effective marginalisation of the Labour Party and of social and economic issues that was to last for the rest of the twentieth century.
 When the third Dáil eventually met in September, Labour attempted to amend the new Free State Constitution to remove the elements imposed by the Treaty but pragmatically accepted the new order when it was adopted.
 The Labour deputies took the controversial oath of fidelity to the British monarch, viewing it as a formality.

 Labour and Johnson were mocked as naive "do-gooders."
 Johnson was held in contempt by both sides of the war.
 His most significant intervention during the Civil War related to events in Kerry in 1923, when contested the government's assurances that the killing of prisoners in Ballyseedy had been accidental.
 Labour contended that the political and the martial had become too closely connected.
 Labour strongly opposed the 1922 Public Safety Bill, which permitted death sentences for a range of offences.
 The first executions under the Act occurred in mid-November provoking a hostile response from Labour Deputies in Dáil.
 The Voice of Labour, which was heavily censored by the Free State, was highly critical of Black and Tan tactics being used by Provisional Government troops against workers who played no role in the conflict.

 Labour had threatened to resign its Dáil seats, but effectively served as the official opposition following the outbreak of the civil war.

+In August 1923, the Irish Independent reported that the Labour Party "states that there is no future for Republicans without the consent of the working class and Labour offers the only alternative to the present Government.
+They say that the workers of Ireland would ‘never again consent to shed their blood for a phrase’ and if they were to support a revolutionary political party, it must contain within its programme key elements such as working class control of industry and of the nation's wealth."